Elementary School Programs

 Child Safety programs consist of one (1) session per classroom.
 For each grade level, please allot the following times:

-Due to the sensitive nature of the topic, it is imperative that facilitators have ample time to address all topics.
+Due to the sensitive nature of the subject, it is imperative that presenters have ample time to address all topics.
 Shortened presentations hinder discussion, do not adequately address needs, and do not address concerns of the students.

-Please leave one hour prior to dismissal for facilitators to have ample time to meet with students.
+*Please leave time prior to dismissal for presenters to meet with students.

 Bullying programs consist of one (1) session per classroom.
 For each grade level, please allot the following times:

 Internet Safety programs consist of one (1) session per classroom.
-Please allot 1 hour for each classroom.
+Please allot 45 minutes to 1 hour for each classroom.

-Please be aware that for certain sessions, a TV/VCR (VHS) or DVD will be required.
+Please be aware that for certain sessions, a TV/VCR (VHS) or DVD player will be required.